The best conditioner for curly hair for deep moisture, damage repair, definition and more

 Avoid if: Your hair gets greasy easily

-Having curly hair is high maintenance, so know sometimes it's easier to reach for the best straighteners for curly hair than wear your hair naturally.
-If that is the case, your hair will need extra protection and this formula uses quinoa protein to form a protective shield over your strands.
-It is possible to over-protein your hair, and some of our testers found that it made their hair feel dry and coated – both of which are tell-tale signs to switch to a protein-free conditioner like Charlotte Mensah Manketti Oil Conditioner for a few washes.
+It is possible to over-protein your hair; some of our testers found that it made their hair feel dry and coated – both of which are tell-tale signs to switch to a protein-free conditioner, like Charlotte Mensah's Manketti Oil Conditioner, for a few washes.
 However, if your hair isn't at protein saturation point, you'll be impressed by the softness.
-"My curls are always much more manageable, softer and smoother after use," says our curly-haired Senior Beauty Editor Rhiannon Derbyshire.
-If you're looking for a shampoo to go with it, try Trepadora Goji Berry Mint Reviving Hair Rinse which made our best shampoos and conditioners list.
+"My curls are always much more manageable, softer and smoother after use," says our curly-haired senior beauty editor Rhiannon Derbyshire.
+If you're looking for a shampoo to go with it, try the brand's Goji Berry Mint Reviving Hair Rinse, which made our best shampoos and conditioners list.

 Buy if: You heat style your hair

-Avoid if: Your curls aren't damaged
+Avoid if: Your curls aren't weak or damaged

-If you're looking for a conditioner for curly hair that makes wash day feel like a treat, this is it.
-It's velvety in texture and smells heavenly – thanks to the delicious combination of tangerine pill, citrus lemon, Ximena and olive fruit oils.
-Our tester's curls were impressively silky after using this, but not so soft that the curls were elongated or lost their shape.
-As its creator, pro hairdresser Charlotte Mensah is an oracle of curl care she also recommends two extra ways to use it – as a leave-in treatment or as a deep conditioner.
+As its creator, pro hairdresser Charlotte Mensah, is an oracle of curl care, she also recommends two ways to use it: as a leave-in treatment or as a deep conditioner.
 Because it's so gorgeous, you will want to slather a lot on at a time, which would be a very expensive habit if you're on a budget.
 If you can't stretch to make this your everyday conditioner, keep a bottle for when your hair needs some TLC.

 Buy if: You want a luxurious product

-Avoid if: You're on a tight budget
+Avoid if: You have a smaller budget

-The best conditioner for curly hair doesn't have to cost the earth, and you might find that this more purse-friendly option is the right choice for you and your spirals.
-"You have to use so much conditioner as a curly girl, so finding an affordable formula is wise," says Rhiannon Derbyshire, our Senior Beauty Editor.
-"This is my favourite - it's really well-priced for such a big bottle, and it works brilliantly.
+The best conditioner for curly hair doesn't have to cost the earth.
+In fact, you might find that this more purse-friendly option is the right choice for you and your spirals.
+"You have to use so much conditioner as a curly girl, so finding an affordable formula is wise," says Rhiannon Derbyshire, our senior beauty editor.
+"This is my favourite – it's really well-priced for such a big bottle and it works brilliantly.
 It's not too heavy or rich, so it works well even quite close to the roots, leaving my curls looking bouncy and defined.
 I always have a bottle or two stashed away."
-If your hair is seriously dry then this won't be thick enough to restore softness and shine, in which case we'd recommend the Shea Moisture Jamaican Strengthen & Restore Conditioner instead.

 Buy if: You're on a budget

-Avoid if: You want an intense formula
+Avoid if: You want something with luxe packaging

 Find that your curls quickly stray into birds-nest territory with knots and tangles that are tedious (not to mention painful) to tease out?
-The Bouclème Curl Conditioner is just what the doctor ordered.
-It has a lovely lightweight milky texture that has just enough hydration for medium to fine curly hair when rinsed out but can be left on for longer if your hair is thicker and seriously parched.
-Although it's not very heavy it is still super nourishing and, a couple of reviewers found that the oil content built up in the hair over time.
-In this case, try using a clarifying shampoo once a month as a reset.
-There are two options to choose from, a fragranced version for a more sensory shower or a fragrance-free option for sensitive scalps – they really have thought of everything.
+We found the Bouclème Curl Conditioner is just what the doctor ordered.
+It has a lovely lightweight milky texture that has just enough hydration for medium to fine curly hair when rinsed out, but can be left on for longer if your hair is thicker and seriously parched.

-Buy if: You're prone to tangles
+Buy if: Your curls are prone to tangles

 Avoid if: You're worried about product build-up

 If your curls are prone to breakage and don't have much spring to them, then your hair should be deficient in protein.
 Enter Virtue's Curl Conditioner, the most expensive on our list, but for good reason.
 The key ingredient is Virtue's Alpha Keratin 60ku, a patented protein that has been proven to restore damaged hair to its former glory by smoothing over and sealing gaps – think of it like high-end hair Polyfilla.
-That's what's going on at a structural level, and what that looks like to the naked eye is improved elasticity for extra bounce and spring without snapping, increased shine and reduced frizz.
-It might not be that you need to use it every time you wash, but just once or twice a month.
-It is available in a travel size if you want to give it a try without the commitment.

 Buy if: Your hair keeps breaking